dradtke/blog/content/post/build-you-a-cloudfree-hashistack-cluster.md

 cared for as a [pet](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) rather than cattle.

-There are several important benefits of the support server:
+There are several important benefits of using a support server:

-1. Cluster members are provisioned with a random root password which is never exposed; access is only granted via SSH public keys, and never to `root`.
-Having a single access point into the cluster provides an easy way to tighten security. (_Technically_, my setup forwards my SSH agent whenever I `ssh` on to the support server and my keys are configured via Linode's dashboard, but this benefit still stands)
+1. Cluster members are provisioned with a random root password which is never exposed; **access is only granted via SSH public keys**, and never to `root` (after provisioning has finished).
+   Restricting authorized keys to only what is available on the support server is an easy way to tighten your security.
+(My setup is actually slightly different in that servers only allow access with the public keys defined in Linode and I always forward my SSH agent to the support server, but I still do all cluster operations on the support server.)
-2. The support server acts as the guardian of the Certificate Authorities, and new certificates are only issued by making a request to the support server.
+2. The support server acts as the **guardian of the Certificate Authorities**, and new certificates are only issued by making a request to the support server.
-3. The support server maintains Terraform state.
+3. The support server **maintains Terraform state**.
 Setting up a backend is an option here as well, but for relatively simple uses like mine, it's easier to stick with the "local" backend on the support server.
+4. **Cheap artifact hosting**.
+As long as you have a server running with a known address, you can have your support server host all your artifacts and serve them with [minio](https://min.io/) or even a plain HTTP server.

-## Safety First: TLS
+## Safety First: Configuring TLS

 In order to safely restrict access to cluster resources, the first step you'll want to take with your support server is to generate Certificate Authorities that can be used to configure TLS for